 Marking The Ballot The voter marks her ballot in the booth.
-Usually the ballot has little circles that the voter fills in, similar to standard test for voters with disabilities and/or minority languages.
-"BMDs" are portable and a poll site can have several of them.
+Usually the ballot has little circles that the voter fills in, similar to standard test forms in school.

 An example of a New York City paper ballot.
 The voter fills in the little oval next to the candidate's name.